-The smirking man silently and efficiently made his way trough the maze of junk to get behind the hunter.
-The hunter was just fumbling with his keys to a car when the man grabbed him and slammed the hunter's head against his own car, knocking him out on impact.
+The smirking man silently and efficiently made his way through the maze of junk to get behind the hunter.
+The hunter was just fumbling with his keys to a car when the man grabbed him and slammed the his head against his own car, knocking him out on impact.

 He had a dream, but not just any dream.
 It had been a vision, he knew that for sure.
 The whole thing was so real and it was almost as if Sam had been there himself.
 But unlike most of his visions, this one had involved someone he knew, someone he was close to.